Kwirtz/novelpy/docs/source/indicators.rst

    :width: 600
    :align: center

-.. py:function:: Wang2017(collection_name, id_variable, year_variable, variable, sub_variable, focal_year, time_window_cooc, n_reutilisation,client_name = None, db_name = None)
+.. py:function:: Wang2017(collection_name, id_variable, year_variable, variable, sub_variable, focal_year, starting_year, time_window_cooc, n_reutilisation,client_name = None, db_name = None)

-   Compute novelty score for every paper for the focal_year based on Uzzi et al. 2013
+   Compute novelty score for every paper for the focal_year based on Wang et al..
+2013

-   :param str collection_name: Name of the collection or the json file containing the data
+   :param str collection_name: Name of the collection or the json file containing the variable.
    :param str id_variable: Name of the key which value give the identity of the document.
    :param str year_variable: Name of the key which value is the year of creation of the document.
    :param str variable: Name of the key that holds the variable of interest used in combinations.
    :param str sub_variable: Name of the key which holds the ID of the variable of interest.
    :param int focal_year: Calculate the novelty score for every document which has a date of creation = focal_year.
+   :param int starting_year: The year to start the accumulation of co-occurence matrices.
    :param int time_window_cooc: Calculate the novelty score using the accumulation of the co-occurence matrix between focal_year-time_window_cooc and focal_year.
    :param int n_reutilisation: Check if the combination is reused n_reutilisation year after the focal_year
-   :param str client_name: Mongo URI if your data is hosted on a MongoDB instead of a JSON file
+   :param str client_name: Mongo URI if your data is hosted on a MongoDB instead of a JSON file.
-   :param str db_name: Name of the db
+   :param str db_name: Name of the MongoDB.

    :return: